retry51776/notes/devOps/network/security.md

 > public_ca_authority signed root_ca_authority

-> cert is configed in loadbalancer, ingress, or however db loads cert
+> cert is configured in loadbalancer, ingress, or however db loads cert

 > wildcard cert `allows easy to manage & single cert for internal reverse proxy`
 > single cert `hard to manage, but more secure`